uccser/cs-field-guide/text/chapters/en-coding-error-control.md

 If we don't detect that data has been changed by some physical problem (such as small scratch on a CD, or a failing circuit in a flash drive), the information will just be used with incorrect values.
 A very poorly written banking system could potentially result in your bank balance being changed if just one of the bits in a number was changed by a cosmic ray affecting a value in the computer's memory!
 If the barcode on the packet of chips you buy from the shop is scanned incorrectly, you might be charged for shampoo instead.
 If you transfer a music file from your laptop to your mp3 player and a few of the bits were transferred incorrectly, the mp3 player might play annoying glitches in the music.
 Error control codes guard against all these things, so that (most of the time) things just work without you having to worry about such errors.

 There are several ways that data can be changed accidentally.
 Networks that have a lot of "noise" on them (caused by poor quality wiring, electrical interference, or interference from other networks in the case of wireless).
 The bits on disks are very very small, and imperfections in the surface can eventually cause some of the storage to fail.
 The surfaces on compact disks and DVDs are exposed, and can easily be damaged by storage (e.g. in heat or humidity) and handling (e.g. scratches or dust).
 Errors can also occur when numbers are typed in, such as entering a bank account number to make a payment into, or the number of a container that is being loaded onto a ship.
 A barcode on a product might be slightly scratched or have a black mark on it, or perhaps the package is bent or is unable to be read properly due to the scanner being waved too fast over it.
-Bits getting changed on permanent storage (such as hard drives, optical disks, and solid state drives) is sometimes referred to as bit rot, and the [wikipedia page on bit rot](http://en.wikipedia.org/wiki/Bit_rot) has a list of more ways that these errors can occur.
+Bits getting changed on permanent storage (such as hard drives, optical disks, and solid state drives) is sometimes referred to as data rot, and the [wikipedia page on bit rot](https://en.wikipedia.org/wiki/Data_degradation) has a list of more ways that these errors can occur.

 Nobody wants a computer that is unreliable and won’t do what it's supposed to do because of bits being changed!
 So, how can we deal with these problems?